-In the Natal 100 Kilometre race on the Umbumbulu road Stan Chelin of Albion was first but John Ramsay was second with Roy Denny third.
+In the Natal 100 Kilometre14 race on the Umbumbulu road Stan Chelin of Albion was first but John Ramsay was second with Roy Denny third.
 Mayville fared better in the 35 mile North Coast race when they took the first three places, Ronnie Fairall leading John Ramsay and Roy Denny.
 Mayville also won the team category in the Ladysmith to Pietermaritzburg race.
+14 Probably 100 miles.

 Road racing on the flat Snell Parade circuit in the post-war period.
-Riders are all using single fixed-wheel machines
+Riders are all using single fixed wheel machines 11